Corpus Christi Chamber Music Society 2017-2018 Concert Season | Texas Music Office | Office of the Texas Governor | Greg Abbott

 Concert season

 Presenting as great a performance as you can hear anywhere in the world in the most prestigious halls of the largest cities.
 The Corpus Christi Chamber Music Society's mission is to promote the appreciation and enjoyment of chamber music by bringing world-renowned artists to perform for a broad range and age of listeners in the South Texas area at concerts, educational opportunities, and community outreach programs.
-Tesla Quartet performs March 23 at House of Rock and March 24 at Wolfe Recital Hall.Back to the event calendar
+American Brass Quintet performs March 3, 2018.Back to the event calendar